fradeca01/pyzx_ugrep/thesis/README.md

 1. Move to `thesis/benchamarks` folder
 2. Run `benchmark_universal.py` script, the following arguments are available:
-    - `--test_n`: run the benchmark with the number of physical qubits as variable with the same parameters as in the thesis
+    - `--test_n`: run the benchmark with the number of physical qubits as variable using the same parameters as Chapter 5 of my thesis.
-    - `--test_k`: run the benchmark with the number of logical qubits as variable with the same parameters as in the thesis
+    - `--test_k`: run the benchmark with the number of logical qubits as variable using the same parameters as Chapter 5 of my thesis
     - `--clean`: delete all test instances after a succesfull run

     At least one of `--test_n` or `--test_k` is mandatory.
-It is also possible to change the parameters by modifying the `main` of this script.
+It is also possible to change the parameters by modifying the `main`  function of this script.

-3. To plot the results it is possible to use the `benchmarks/plot.py` script, the following arguments are available:
+3. To plot the results it is possible to use the `benchmarks/plot.py` script.
+This script plots the results from `benchmark_universal.py` script.
+The following arguments are available:
     - `--path`: Mandatory.
 The path where results from `benchmark_universal.py` are stored.
     - `--log_scale`: to use logarithmic scale on $y$ axis.
     - `--save`: the path to save the plot.